ohrrpgce/ohrrpgce/README.txt

 Please see whatsnew.txt for the changelog.
 -----------------------------------------------------------------------------
 LICENSE:
-  This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
-See LICENSE.txt for the full text of the GPL.
+  This program is free software; you can redistribute it and/or modify it.
+  Dual licensed under the GNU GPL v2+ and MIT Licenses.
+  Read LICENSE.txt for terms and disclaimer of liability.

-  Any .RPG files you create are yours to distribute as you please; the GPL does not apply to games made with the engine.
+  Any .RPG files you create are yours to distribute as you please; You hold your own copyright to games you make with this engine.
 -----------------------------------------------------------------------------
 WINDOWS/LINUX/UNIX:
   Recommend FreeBASIC version 1.08.0